 Add the title of the form.

-- From the Insert menu, select Indigo-Components / Text / Title.
+- From the Text Styles at the bottom of the Insert menu, select Indigo-Styling / H4 Headline / Primary Style.

-- Place it at the top of the white rectangle, with 16px spacing on the left, top, and right.
+- Place it at the top of the white rectangle, with 16px spacing on the left and top.

 Add the inputs for first and last name.